Lists of electoral districts by country and territory: Australia

 In Australia, federal constituencies are officially termed divisions, and their state counterparts electoral districts.
 At both levels, though, they are popularly referred to as electorates or seats.

+Bahamas

+The Bahamas uses 39 single-member constituencies elected by the first-past-the-post system for elections to the Bahamas House of Assembly.

 Bangladesh

 Bangladesh has 300 parliamentary constituencies.
 There is one member of Parliament for each constituency.
 According to the constitution, the 50 seats reserved for women are allocated to the political parties according to their proportional representation.

 Barbados

 Barbados has 30 parliamentary constituencies.
 Some constituencies cover entire parishes while some parishes contain multiple constituencies depending on the population.
 Each constituency has a seat which is occupied by a representative who sits in the House of Assembly (the lower house) as a member of parliament.
 Prior to 1971, there were once dual representatives for each constituency instead.